can-keklik/RecipePostagger/README.md

 ### DataSet Tagger WebSite
-the algorithm works on 28 tagged recipes which are from Kiddon. its accuracy proportion is % 76,9713529622
+The algorithm works on 28 tagged recipes which are from Kiddon.
+Its accuracy proportion is % 76,9713529622